kreyes21/KaylaKERVReyes/README.md

 🗯 A speaker from GoSTEM Computer Science Speaker Event with Jayda Wade

+> How STEAM changed my life and how it can change yours

 👥 A facilitator from STEAM Quest 2024 hosted by Columbia University

->The Art of Designing Apps and Games
+> The Art of Designing Apps and Games

 ### Reach Out